Structure and stability of high-redshift galaxies in cosmological simulations: Toomre analysis

 Table~\ref{tab:lambda_crit} shows the cumulative distributions of $\lcrit$ for patches of 0.2~kpc on the side with $\Hm$ mass above $10^6\Msun$.
 The critical wavelength is quite large, between 4 and 8 kpc in the median for all stronger feedback runs.
 Such large values are caused mainly by the high surface density of gas and stars in these high-redshift galaxies.

 The values of the Toomre wavelength $\lambda_T$ are systematically lower and range between $1-3$~kpc in the median.
 SFE50-SNR3 run is again an exception because of its higher $Q$ values.
-The relation between the two wavelengths, given by equation~(\ref{eq:lambdaT}), is still valid even for the multi-component definition of the $Q$ parameter.
+It is straightforward to show, with $Q_N, \lcrit, \lambda_T$ written in terms of $\sigma_m$ and $\Sigma_{\rm eff}$ following Eq.~(\ref{eq9}) and (\ref{eq10}), that the relation between the two wavelengths, given by equation~(\ref{eq:lambdaT}), is still valid even for the multi-component definition of the $Q$ parameter.

-In Figure~\ref{fig:Qlambdacrit} we compare the median values of $Q$ for all the runs with the expected relation given by equation~(\ref{eq:Q_lambda}).
-We adopt the patch size as the perturbation wavelength $\lambda$.
-Because of large values of the critical wavelength, the ratio $\lambda/\lcrit$ is only a few percent.
-The median $Q$ are all above the expected relation, yet within a factor of two from it.
-The lower quartile range values approach the analytical relation.
-We should not expect an exact match because of the approximations mentioned above, and the factor-of-two agreement is already interesting.

-We can still test the expected increase of $Q$ with the ratio $\lambda/\lcrit$.
-For this we recalculate the $Q$ parameter and the wavelength $\lcrit$ for a larger patch size of $L=0.4\,$kpc.
-The arrows in Figure~\ref{fig:Qlambdacrit} show the direction of change for both variables.
-Remarkably, they point in the direction expected from the linear theory.

 The condition $Q<1$ could be used to select star-forming regions.
 The gas mass in patches that satisfy this condition is $\sim (1-5.5)\times 10^8\Msun$, which generally accounts for 60-70\% of the total $\Hm$ mass (except for the weaker feedback run, which has less than 10\% of the $\Hm$ mass in $Q<1$ patches).
 This mass is comparable to the mass converted to stars within 50~Myr.
 Except for SFE50-SNR3 run, the ratio of mass of young stars formed within 50 Myr to mass of $\Hm$ in patches with $Q<1$ varies between 0.34 and 3 for the different runs.
 Therefore, we can expect that most of the present molecular gas would be converted to stars on a timescale 50-100~Myr.
 This estimate is very approximate because Figure~\ref{fig:Q_Qgas_all} shows that the star forming regions do not align with the unstable $Q<1$ patches after 50 Myr.
 The match is better for very young star formation within only 10 Myr.
 In the next section we investigate the gas consumption timescale in detail, and consider different patch sizes and different ways of centering the search region.